 How Judges Limit their Risk at Sentencing

-Judges in County and District Courts across Colorado carry a lot of responsibility and stress; they must sentence people who have been found guilty of sexual offenses in Adams, El Paso, and Douglas County.
+Judges in County and District Courts across Colorado carry a lot of responsibility and stress; they must sentence people who have been found guilty of sexual offenses like Sexual Assault, Unlawful Sexual Contact and Sexual Exploitation of a Child in Adams, El Paso, and Douglas County.
 Unfortunately, much of this stress is due to pressure – they want to please the public (who can vote to retain them as a judge during an election), but they also cannot sentence everyone to prison (jails and prisons are too full).
 If a judge sentences someone too harshly, it can reflect badly on their careers.
 But, if they sentence someone lightly who later re-offends, this too can reflect badly on their future.
 Because of this, judges consult with professionals to determine and “back-up” their sentence.
 They consult with specialists, treatment providers, and probation officers to determine the sentence, and then they share the responsibility.

 PSI Report: The Probation Officer’s Role at Sentencing